-Synonymous with IoBM's mission of lifelong learning, the work of ORIC is dedicated towards building the capacity of faculty, staff and management and utilize such capacity to work on the consultancy and training projects of the corporate, private, not for profit and public sector of the country.
-Under the aegis of ORIC and its capacity, IoBM works on the ventures as follows:
+Synonymous with IoBM's mission of lifelong learning, the work of ORIC is devoted to building the capacity of faculty, staff and management and utilizing such capacity to work on the consultancy and training projects of the corporate, private, not for profit and public sectors of the country.
+Under the aegis of ORIC and its capacity, IoBM pursues the following ventures:

-- Research Consultancy - 2.
-Capacity Building Training Consultancy for NPOs - Proposal Writing Capacity Building for IoBM faculty and students 3. - Open enrolment training programs for the corporate sector as well as IoBM staff and faculty - 5.
-Tailor made training programs for the corporate sector as well as IoBM staff and
+- Research Consultancy 1. - Capacity Building Training Consultancy for NPOs 2. - 3.
+Proposal Writing Capacity Building for IoBM faculty and students - Open enrolment training programs for the corporate sector as well as IoBM staff and faculty - Tailor made training programs for the corporate sector as well as IoBM staff and